proffzulus/agricultural-roboport/Readme.md

 ### Startup Settings

 - `agricultural-roboport-enable-quality`: Toggle quality tracking and display for plants.
 When enabled, plants retain quality from seeds and can mutate during harvest.
 When disabled, all quality logic is bypassed. **Requires game restart.**
 - `agricultural-roboport-dense-seeding`: Attempt to seed on every tile (instead of every 3rd tile in standard mode).
-Enables much denser plant packing but **will significantly impact performance**.
-Use whitelist filters to limit which plants are seeded to reduce load. **Requires game restart.**
+Enables much denser plant packing and requires more construction bots. **Requires game restart.**

 ### Runtime Settings